gitacoco/dvia-2019/3.mapping-space/process/README.md

 ### 3.1/ Simplify Features
 ![illustrative images](./3_integrate_simplify.png)
+After discussing with Prof. Swinehart, I find it necessary to simplify or even eliminate some functions, considering the time limitation and the project goals in the syllabus.
+Here are the feature updates:
+- Simplify the function of time selector: use fixed time range (one month), delete Play Function and its sub-function "Granularity Selector".
+- Only implement the first two views, abandon the plan of planet view, whcih needs to use WebGL to develop.
+- Given that one of the teaching goals is to use Leaflet.js, so it would be better to switch the map provider from Mapbox to Leaflet.

 ### 3.2/ Amplify Storytelling
 ![illustrative images](./3_integrate_amplify.png)
+Regarding the qualification as a final project, Prof. Swinehart provided some suggestions.
+He said that it would be better if combine the earthquake data with the data in other fields.

 ## 4/ [Final Presentation](https://github.com/gitacoco/dvia-2019/tree/master/3.mapping-space/final_project)
 ### A Brief Introduction